 Hello!
 I am so excited to begin another year of teaching at the wonderful Crestmont Elementary!
 I am happy to have your child in my class.
-With your support, we will have a GREAT year in first grade!
+With your support, we will have a GREAT year in Kindergarten!

 I was born and raised in Northport, Alabama.
 I graduated from Tuscaloosa County High School (Go Wildcats!).
 I am married to my high school sweetheart, Keaton Hagler.

 I attended the University of Alabama, where I received my Bachelor's Degree in the Multiple Abilities Program, which certifies me to teach birth through 6th grade general education as well as birth through 6th grade special education.
 I also have training and experience with students identified as gifted and talented.

 I have a Master's Degree in special education from the University of Alabama.
 ROLL TIDE!

 Philosophy of Education

 In my opinion, an effective educator does more than simply teach academics to his or her students.
 A great educator strives to instill a love of learning in each of his or her students.
 Instilling a love of learning requires more than simply teaching academics, though.
 It requires a teacher who is passionate about learning, who makes learning meaningful, who empowers students, and who embraces diversity and acceptance.

 I believe the love of learning begins by witnessing the value in learning.
 It is my responsibility to make each lesson meaningful and authentic to my students.
 I want my students to understand the purpose for their learning in each lesson.
 In order to make lessons meaningful, I will strive to know each of my student’s individual personalities, learning styles, and interests.
 It is my responsibility to demonstrate how important learning is and show how learning will benefit them throughout their lives.